-The Port to REZ road upgrades will:
+The Port to REZ project will:

-- Reduce the impact on road users by building pullover bays and coordinating the timing of deliveries
+- reduce the impact on road users by building pullover bays and coordinating the timing of deliveries

-- Enable the safe delivery of large components essential to construct and operate renewable energy projects in the REZ
+- enable the safe delivery of large components essential to construct and operate renewable energy projects in the REZ

-- Be carried out in a well-planned and holistic manner to optimise efficiency and coordination
+- be carried out in a well-planned and holistic manner to optimise efficiency and coordination

-- Improve pinch points and intersections along the OSOM route.
+- improve pinch points and intersections along the OSOM route.

 Working with Transport for NSW